dbboling/wordpress_expire_shortcode/README.md

   [/expire]</code>

 This example will be displayed until March 26, 2030.
 After that time, nothing will show up in its place.

+I recommend putting the code in your functions.php file, inside your theme's folder.